IamLiesa/blog_21moves/content/blog/boxing-yoga-the-new-yoga-trend.md

 ->}}

 {{% chapter_header "Chimosa and Somuchmore BoxingYoga Event" "event" %}}
-One of my favorite fitness events last year was the {{% a_blank "Somuchmore" "https://somuchmore.de/" %}} X Chimose BoxingYoga event.
+One of my favorite fitness events last year was the {{% a_blank "Somuchmore" "https://somuchmore.de/" %}} X {{% a_blank "Chimosa" "https://chimosa.de/" %}} BoxingYoga event.
 During that event they offered a trial lesson and I was eager to learn about the new fitness trend.

 We started with a boxing class and let me tell you, it was intense.
 Boxing is such a good cardio workout and it trains your upper body alongside.
 I was already sweating after just a few minutes.
 During that lesson, we learned how to move, punch and get back in a defensive position in a very playful way.